Table of Contents

 Hence, to reduce our attack surface and to be able to respond quickly to new requirements, RHEL provides a relatively small cryptographic core, with hooks for various languages over it.
 The cryptographic core follows our ABI and API guarantees, it is submitted to exhaustive testing and it undergoes frequent validation with national and international standard certification programs.

-Which are the RHEL core crypto components?
+Which are the RHEL7 core crypto components?

 The RHEL7 crypto core consists of the following components which provide low-level cryptographic algorithms (ciphers, hashes and message authentication codes, etc.), cryptographically secure random generators, and secure communications protocol implementations, such as TLS and SSH.